Sale with up to 70% discount on selected items

 Introduction

-The terms vintage and retro are often used to describe clothing, furniture, or other items with a touch of nostalgia.
-They are frequently, but incorrectly, considered synonymous.
-In fact, there is a clear difference in their meaning.
+The terms Vintage and Retro are often used to describe clothing, furniture, or other items with a touch of nostalgia.
+They are frequently, and incorrectly, considered synonymous.
+In reality, there is a clear difference in their meaning.

-Vintage refers to original pieces from past decades that truly originate from that era.
-These are not new reproductions, but genuine originals that embody the style and quality of their time.
+Vintage refers to original pieces from past decades that genuinely originate from that era.
+Therefore, they are not new reproductions but true originals that embody the style and quality of their epoch.

-Since this fashion originates from bygone eras, vintage clothing is usually second-hand.
-It has therefore already been worn or at least owned.
+Since this fashion dates back to bygone times, vintage clothing is usually second-hand.
+This means it has already been worn or at least owned.

-A genuine dress from the 1960s is therefore vintage.
+Thus, a genuine dress from the 1960s is vintage.

-Retro describes fashion or similar items that are newly produced but visually based on previous decades.
-Cuts, patterns, and colors echo the style of bygone eras, but are manufactured using modern methods.
+Retro describes fashion or similar items that are newly produced but visually inspired by earlier decades.
+Cuts, patterns, and colors adopt the style of past eras but are of contemporary manufacture.

 A dress that has been newly sewn but looks like it's from the 50s or 60s is therefore retro.